Partnerships and Networking

 Workshops

-- Developing land-based provisioning systems, energy and waste management through training workshops in Kilgoris, Naramam and Kiltamany
+- Develping land-based provisioning systems, energy and waste management through training workshops in Kilgoris, Naramam and Kiltamany

 - Training communities on participatory communication, development and advocacy tools and negotiation skills